-Regina is an attorney working for the State of New York.
+For the past twenty-five years Regina has spent her policy, managerial and legal career in both the private and public sector.
+She is presently an attorney working for the State of New York.

 Regina’s state appointment rose from her position as Chief Deputy to Suffolk County Executive Steve Bellone where she assisted him in managing the day-to-day operations of the county and managed the county’s response and immediate recovery to Superstorm Sandy.

-The majority of Regina’s private sector experience was as a partner to Barrack, Rodos & Bacine, an internationally recognized securities litigation firm where she represented defrauded public and labor pension funds by recouping billions of dollars from those who committed corporate fraud on Wall Street.
-Combined she has twenty-five years in public and private sector experience.
+The majority of Regina’s private sector experience was as a partner to Barrack, Rodos & Bacine, an internationally recognized securities litigation firm where she represented defrauded public and labor pension funds from those who committed corporate fraud on Wall Street.

 She is a graduate of SUNY New Paltz and Seton Hall University School of Law and is admitted to practice law in the State of New York, Commonwealth of Pennsylvania and the Eastern and Southern US District Courts.